Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

 The recirculating flow region is well visualised by the streamlines of Figure \ref{fig:streamlines}.

 While the weak stratification case shows a uniform separation region as the flow passes downstream of the cylinder, the streamlines of the strong stratification case move further laterally in the thermocline, and the recirculation region approximately doubles in size at $z=0$.
-The KE buoyancy flux is also reported here, where strong negative flux is associated with the upward flow of dense fluid.
+The mean kinetic energy buoyancy flux, $\mathcal{B}_\text{KE} = - \Ri_d \ol{w} (\ol{\theta} - \theta_\text{in})$, is also reported here, where a strong negative flux is associated with an upward flow of dense fluid.
+Note that this flux is associated with mean (time-averaged) kinetic energy, as opposed to the turbulent buoyancy flux $\mathcal{B}_\text{TKE} = - \Ri_d \ol{w'\theta'}$ (see Appendix \ref{section:appendix_equations} for details); $\mathcal{B}_\text{KE}$ is non-zero in the strongly-stratification case (\casethree) due to the recirculation region and the stationary waves.
 We see that, in the recirculation region, we get alternating patterns of positive/negative mean buoyancy flux associated with downward/upward backflow.
 This has a strong local effect on the temperature field (Figure \ref{fig:meanu_ynormal}), although much of the strong changes in temperature are reversed as the flow is convected downstream.
-However, this strong local temperature change, and associated vertical motions, are the source of the large-scale standing internal wave.
+However, this strong local temperature change, and associated vertical motions, are the source of the large-scale stationary internal waves.

 The spatial distribution of the local pressure and viscous drag coefficients over cylinder surface are presented in Figure \ref{fig:drag_dist}, for the three cases with $\Rey_d = 500$.

 Here, the local drag coefficient is defined as